elerch/blog/content/posts/2023-04-16/getting-to-hello-world-with-sipeed-m0s-bl616.md

 ```

-Note that I changed the delay to every 2 seconds, so a new message appears.
+Note that I changed the delay, so we see a new message appear every 2 seconds.
 The completed code so far can be found here: https://github.com/elerch/bouffalo_sdk/tree/e790f5fa86c40f2a788c78a5dbdec0ccfacf6209/examples/peripherals/usbdev/usbd_cdc_acm

 Our current to do list:

-1. What’s the difference between Bouffalo Labs’ SDK and Sipeed’s repo?
+1. What’s the difference between Bouffalo Lab's SDK and Sipeed’s repo?
 2. Avoid binary toolchains
 3. What's the difference between TinyUSB and CherryUSB?
 4. (optional) What is this library doing for us?
 Can we do it ourselves?